What Happens If You Stop Taking GLP-1s?

 Daily Protein Target

 Enter your weight and choose how often you strength train.
-The calculator will give you a daily protein range in grams.
-This range helps support muscle strength, recovery, and overall health.
+This calculator gives you a daily protein range in grams to help support muscle, recovery, and overall health.

-The RDA (Recommended Dietary Allowance) for protein is 0.8 grams per kilogram of body weight.
-That amount is the minimum needed for basic health, not for muscle protection or strength training.
+The Recommended Dietary Allowance (RDA) for protein is 0.8 grams per kilogram of body weight.
+That amount is the minimum needed for basic health, not for maintaining muscle during weight loss or training.

 People may need more than the RDA when they are: